 LINE EDITING AND PROOFREADING

-Take a look at some of my line editing and proofreading work.
+Just to the left, you can take a look at some examples of my work.